 Further to this policy, all reports of serious wrongdoing in the workplace, including serious breaches of the Code, will be investigated in a secure and confidential manner, and corrective and/or disciplinary actions will be taken as appropriate.
 These actions will be in accordance with the Government of Canada's and CCC's policies and regulations, and the collective agreement between CCC and the Professional Institute of the Public Service of Canada, when applicable.

-CCC's Policy on Disclosure of Wrongdoing.
+CCC's Disclosure of Wrongdoing Policy CCC's Transparency and Accountability Policy

-2.2 Our Integrity Check
+6.2.3 Our Integrity Check